 Invitations to Government Ministers and President of Ireland

 Invitations to Government ministers must be issued two to three months prior to the event date.
 All invitations to Government Ministers, Ministers of State and Secretary-Generals of Government Departments for events being organised by academic or administrative and support areas in Trinity are to be issued by the Secretary to Trinity.
-If you wish to issue such an invitation on behalf of Trinity please send briefing material and a broad time-scale of the event to Sharon Campbell who will liaise with the secretary to Trinity in issuing the invitation.
+If you wish to issue such an invitation on behalf of Trinity please send briefing material and a broad time-scale of the event to Sally-Anne Fisher who will liaise with the secretary to Trinity in issuing the invitation.
 For further information please see Inviting Government Ministers to Trinity.

 If you wish to extend an invitation to the President of Ireland for a Trinity event please contact the Provost's Office.

 A running order is a brief schedule and outline of the event's proceedings.
 This should be drawn up and circulated to all parties involved at least two weeks prior to the event.
 It should include all elements of the event, e.g. meet and greet, speeches, unveiling of plaque, tour of facility, catering and departure etc.

 It is important to ascertain as early as possible who will speak at the event and what areas each person will address.
 Speakers should include a Trinity representative.
 It is advised that no more than three people speak at an event due to general time constraints and consideration to guests.